znamlab/znamlab.github.io/_pages/research.md

 serial electron microscopy or multiple patch clamp recordings, are extremely labor-intensive and largely limited to probing local connections.

-To overcome these limitations, in collaboration with [Sam Rodriques](https://www.appliedbiotechlab.com/) we are working on new ways of using molecular methods to read out neuronal connectivity and relate it to gene expression in individual neurons.
+To overcome these limitations, we are working on new ways of using molecular methods to read out neuronal connectivity and relate it to gene expression in individual neurons.